Why does a narcissist have children?

 They think having a child will show the world how perfect they are.
 They feel they are superior and a better parent than those around them.

-They have a child, so someone finally needs them, the narcissist believes a child will love them and always take care of them.
+They have a child, so someone finally needs them, the narcissist believes a child will always need them, always love them and always take care of them, and never abandon them.

 They get a chance to be the parent they never had.